benwiz/graphics/README.md

 ## How

-- Pre-process the input image to remove noise and reduce image size
+- Pre-process the input image to remove noise and reduce image size (OpenCV 2)
-- Detect edges in the input image
+- Detect edges in the input image (OpenCV 2)
-- If the image contains humans faces, detect facial features as well
+- If the image contains humans faces, detect facial features as well (DLib)
 - Choose a random subset of the above detected points / edges
 - Triangulate using Delaunay Triangulation
 - Fill the triangles with the mean value of all pixels contained by it (in parallel for faster computation)